zaisid/DATA4380_Vision/README.md

 * Type: Image data, scans of handwriting samples; .csv file containing metadata on each writer is also included when downloading the data.
 * Size: 2430 images, 1.18 GB, 90 writers (i.e., classes) & 27 images each
 * Instances: an 80/20 train/validation split was used, with stratified sampling to ensure all classes were equally represented in each set; validation data was used for testing as well

 *Note: There are multiple "versions"/updates to this dataset; version 1 was used for this attempt.*

 #### Preprocessing / Clean Up
 The data required minimal processing.
-Python scripts were used to organize the image files in directories based on writer IDs, and then further organized into larger train/validation directories (outlined in `reload_data.py`).
+Python scripts using the os and shutil modules were used to organize the image files in directories based on writer IDs, and then further organized into larger train/validation directories (packaged in `reload_data.py`).
 Image augmentations utilized include random crop (in order to have more focus on writing patterns and get "more" data per person), random contrast (to add variance in "pen strokes"), and random rotations (at small increments).

 #### Data Visualization